Colleges & Trade Schools in Illinois

 Transportation, distribution, and logistics: Illinois is a major Midwestern hub for this industry, as evidenced by the 515,000-plus residents that DCEO says it already employs.
 New technologies are emerging, and many facilities are incorporating advanced innovations that are re-shaping this sector.
 But a huge variety of skilled workers continue to be needed, from mechanics and drivers to managers and logisticians.

-Average Annual Wage Comparison
+Average Annual Wages

 - Biomedical engineers$103K